paleolimbot/nanoarrow/README.md

 You can use arrow-c in your project in two ways:

-1. Copy contents of the `src/arrowc/` into your favourite include directory and `#include <arrowc/arrowc.c>` somewhere in your project exactly once.
+1. Copy contents of the `src/nanoarrow/` into your favourite include directory and `#include <nanoarrow/nanoarrow.c>` somewhere in your project exactly once.
-2. Clone and use `cmake`, `cmake --build`, and `cmake --install` to build/install the static library and add `-L/path/to/arrowc/lib -larrowc` to your favourite linker flag configuration.
+2. Clone and use `cmake`, `cmake --build`, and `cmake --install` to build/install the static library and add `-L/path/to/nanoarrow/lib -lnanoarrow` to your favourite linker flag configuration.

-All public functions and types are declared in `arrowc/arrowc.h`.
+All public functions and types are declared in `nanoarrow/nanoarrow.h`.

 In all cases you will want to copy this project or pin your build to a specific commit since it will change rapidly and regularly.
 The arrow-c library does not and will